-14.6.4.3 New reactor experiments sensitive to $O(1) eV^2$ oscillations
+14.6.4.3 Reactor experiments sensitive to $O(1) eV^2$ oscillations

-Possible hints of neutrino oscillation at a scale of $\Delta m^2 \sim 1 \text{ eV}^2$ (see Sec.14.8) have motivated reactor experiments at a distance of $\sim 10$ m from the core.
+Possible hints of neutrino oscillation at a scale of $\Delta m^2 \sim 1 \text{ eV}^2$ (see Sec.14.8) have motivated reactor experiments at a distance of ~ 10 m from the core.
 Recent experiments searching for $\sim 1 \text{ eV}^2$ oscillation at reactors are summarized in Table 14.5.

-As the antineutrino source, some use industrial reactors which can provide a large flux leading to a high statistical precision.
-On the other hand, though the flux is orders of magnitude smaller, a research reactor could have favorable conditions, such as relatively easier access to a short baseline, simpler fuel composition, and compact size of the core.
+As the antineutrino source, some use commercial reactors, which can provide a large flux leading to high statistical precision.
+On the other hand, though the flux is orders of magnitude smaller, a research reactor could have favorable conditions such as relatively easier access to a short baseline, simpler fuel composition, and compact core size.

-The detectors are based on organic scintillators, either liquid scintillator (LS) or solid plastic scintillator (PS), which contain hydrogen as the target for inverse beta decay ( $\bar{\nu}e + p \rightarrow e^+ + n$ ).
-To identify the signal, neutron capture on either gadolinium (Gd) or Li is detected with delayed coincidence.
-When a neutron is captured by Gd, $\gamma$ rays with a total energy of 8 MeV are emitted.
-After neutron capture, Li decays into triton and $\alpha$ .
+The detectors are based on organic scintillators, either liquid scintillator (LS) or solid plastic scintillator (PS), which contain hydrogen as the target for inverse beta decay ($\bar{\nu}e + p \rightarrow e^+ + n$).
+To identify the signal, neutron capture on either gadolinium (Gd) or 6Li is detected with delayed coincidence.
+When a neutron is captured by Gd, γ rays with a total energy of 8 MeV are emitted.
+After neutron capture, 6Li decays into triton and α .
 The effect of neutrino oscillation appears as a distortion of energy spectrum.
 To be independent from the reactor neutrino spectrum uncertainties, some experiments compare the spectra at different baselines by using a segmented detector or moving the detector.

-The NEOS [142] uses about 1 t of gadolinium-loaded liquid scintillator in an unsegmented detector.
+NEOS [139, 148] uses about 1 t of gadolinium-loaded liquid scintillator in an unsegmented detector.
 It is located at 23.7 m from the center of a commercial reactor and covered by an overburden of about 20 meters of water equivalent.
-Thanks to the high power reactor, NEOS observes antineutrino events at a rate of 1976 per day, with a signal to background ratio of about 22.
-The energy resolution is 5% at 1 MeV.

-DANSS [158] is another experiment using a commercial reactor.
-The detector is highly segmented, consisting of 2,500 plastic scintillator strips, each with the size of $1 \times 4 \times 100$ cm and coated with a thin gadolinium-loaded reflective layer.
-The detector is placed on a movable platform below the reactor core.
-The overburden of 50 m water-equivalent reduces the cosmic muon flux by a factor of six.
-Data are taken with three baselines, 10.7, 11.7, and 12.7 m for a comparison between different baselines.
-The energy resolution of $\sigma_E/E \sim 34\%$ at 1 MeV and the large size of the reactor core, 3.7 m in height and 3.2 m in diameter, somewhat smear the oscillation pattern.
-However it is compensated by high statistics due to the high power reactor.
-The observed event rate is 4899 events per day, with less than 3% cosmic background contamination, at 10.7 m position.
+DANSS [149] is another experiment using a commercial reactor.
+The detector is highly segmented, consisting of 2,500 plastic scintillator strips, each with the size of $1 \times 4 \times 100$ cm3 and coated with a thin gadolinium-loaded reflective layer.
+The detector is placed on a movable platform below the reactor core, which varies the distance to the core from 10.7 to 12.7 m.

-The STEREO detector [159] has six identical target cells of 37 cm length, ~ $2m^3$ of volume in total, filled with gadolinium-loaded liquid scintillator.
+The STEREO detector [150,151] has six identical target cells of 37 cm length, $\sim 2m^3$ of volume in total, filled with gadolinium-loaded liquid scintillator.
 They are placed from 9.4 to 11.1 m from the compact (80 cm high, 40 cm diameter) core of the ILL research reactor.
-The reconstructed energy resolution ( $\sigma_E/E$ ) is about 9% at 0.835 MeV.
-The antineutrino event rate is 396 events per day with a signal to background ratio of about 0.9.

-The PROSPECT detector [160] consists of a segmented 4 t Li-doped liquid scintillator detector covering a baseline range of 7-9 m from the reactor core.
-Thin reflecting panels divide the LS volume into an $11 \times 14$ two-dimensional array of 154 optically isolated rectangular segments ( $14.5 \times 14.5 \times$ 117.6 cm).
-The energy resolution is 4.5% at 1 MeV.
-The detector is placed on the ground floor with an overburden of less than 1 m water-equivalent.
-With efficient background suppression by using pulse shape discrimination and 3D position reconstruction, a signal to background ratio of 1.3 is achieved.
-The antineutrino rate is 771 events per day.
-NEUTRINO-4 [161] uses a gadolinium-loaded liquid scintillator detector segmented in $10 \times 5$ sections with a total volume of 1.8 m.
-The detector is installed on a movable platform and moved to various positions with baselines of 6-12 m.
-With the detector location close to the surface and no pule shape discrimination capability, the signal to background ratio is about 0.5.
-The energy resolution is 16% at 1 MeV.
+The PROSPECT detector [152] consists of a segmented 4 t 6Li-doped liquid scintillator detector.
+It covers a baseline range of 7-9 m from the highly 235U enriched reactor core of the High Flux Isotope Reactor (HFIR) at Oak Ridge National Laboratory.
+Thin reflecting panels divide the LS volume into an 11 × 14 two-dimensional array of 154 optically isolated rectangular segments $(14.5 \times 14.5 \times 117.6 \text{ cm}^3)$.

+NEUTRINO-4 [153,154] uses a gadolinium-loaded liquid scintillator detector segmented in 10×5 sections with a total volume of 1.8 m3.
+The detector is installed on a movable platform and moved to various positions with baselines of 6-12 m from the SM-3 reactor core in Russia.

-The SoLid detector [162] is a finely segmented detector made of $5 \times 5 \times 5$ cm plastic scintillator cubes and LiF:ZnS sheets.
-A detector with 1.6 t of active volume is installed at a distance of 6-9 m from the research reactor core with an overburden of 10 m water-equivalent.
-The triton and $\alpha$ from neutron capture by Li are detected by scintillation of ZnS.
-A high $n-\gamma$ separation capability is achieved using the difference of time constant of scintillation between ZnS and plastic scintillator.
-Very fine segmentation of the detector allows 3D reconstruction of events, which also provide effective background discrimination.
-The energy resolution ( $\sigma_E/E$ ) is expected to be ~ 14% at 1 MeV.
+The SoLid detector [155] is a finely segmented detector made of $5 \times 5 \times 5$ cm3 plastic scintillator cubes and 6LiF:ZnS sheets.
+Using the difference of time constant of scintillation between ZnS and the plastic scintillator a n- γ separation capability is achieved.
+A detector with 1.6 t of active volume is installed at a distance of 6-9 m from the research reactor core in the BR2 reactor, Belgium.